moreniekmeijer/oh_hell_score_saver/README.md

 ```

 ## Future Improvements
 - Add undo/redo feature for mistakes during input.
 - Save and load past games from file (score history).
 - Show some more game information (round history, player positions etc.)
 - Create a GUI or web version for a better user experience.

+## How to Contribute
+This project was built as a personal/family tool, but contributions are welcome.
+Feel free to open issues or submit pull requests to improve the gameplay, add features, or fix bugs.